timjogorman/RicherEventDescription/guidelines.md

 specific persons he met with and replace it with that list:

-- Teddy Roosevelt met with *Samuel Gompers, John Lewis, Walter Reuther, A. Philip Randolph, and Jimmy Hoffa* before writi																														ng the bill.
+- Teddy Roosevelt met with *Samuel Gompers, John Lewis, Walter Reuther, A. Philip Randolph, and Jimmy Hoffa* before writing the bill.

 In the second, however, no such list could be made; it refers to the whole class of union leaders, and would thus be GENERIC.